-6.4.5 Pivoted normalized document length
+6.4.4 Pivoted normalized document length

-In Section 6.4.1 we normalized each document vector by the Euclidean length of the vector, so that all document vectors turned into unit vectors.
-In doing so, we eliminated all information on the length of the original document.
-However, in Section 6.3.3 we argued that the length of the a document (independent of its content) can directly affect the relevance of a document.
+In Section 6.3.1 we normalized each document vector by the Euclidean length of the vector, so that all document vectors turned into unit vectors.
+In doing so, we eliminated all information on the length of the original document; this masks some subtleties about longer documents.
+First, longer documents will - as a result of containing more terms - have higher tf values.
+Second, longer documents contain more distinct terms.
+These factors can conspire to raise the scores of longer documents, which (at least for some information needs) is unnatural.
+Longer documents can broadly be lumped into two categories: (1) verbose documents that essentially repeat the same content - in these, the length of the document does not alter the relative weights of different terms; (2) documents covering multiple different topics, in which the search terms probably match small segments of the document but not all of it - in this case, the relative weights of terms are quite different from a single short document that matches the query terms.
 Compensating for this phenomenon is a form of document length normalization that is independent of term and document frequencies.
-To this end, we introduce a form of normalizing the vector representation of a document, so that the resulting "normalized" documents are not necessarily of unit length.
-Then, when we compute the inner product score between a (unit) query vector and such a normalized document, the score is skewed to account for the
+To this end, we introduce a form of normalizing the vector representations of documents in the collection, so that the resulting "normalized" documents are not necessarily of unit length.
+Then, when we compute the dot product score between a (unit) query vector and such a normalized document, the score is skewed to account for the effect of document length on relevance.
+This form of compensation for document PIVOTED length is known as pivoted document length normalization.

-► Figure 6.16 Pivoted document length normalization.
+Figure 6.16 Pivoted document length normalization.